Special Tasks: Atomic espionage controversy

 The "Atomic Spies" chapter of Special Tasks rehashed old historical controversies and claims, such as Oppenheimer being questioned in the 1950s for Communist leanings, on which to base its accusations.
 Historian Richard Rhodes described the book as Sudoplatov continuing his Cold War career except in the form of character assassination.

 According to Sudoplatov's claims that have been challenged, five spy rings for the Soviet Union were targeting the United States during World War II: he said that one was based in Amtorg in New York City, one in the Soviet Embassy in the United States at Washington, D.C., one in the Soviet Consulate General in San Francisco, one in Mexico City and ran by Vasilevsky, and also that an Akhmerov-led ring targeted CPUSA members for the Kremlin's needs.

 Sudoplatov also claimed the existence of a de facto Soviet safe house, Zook's Drugstore in Santa Fe, New Mexico, that first played a role in the first Trotsky assassination plot by Iosef Grigulevich, and later continued use as a base for atomic espionage in New Mexico.
 According to historian E.B.
 Held, this may have been disinformation on Sudoplatov's part to boost his accusations against Oppenheimer, who Sudoplatov claimed was codenamed STAR.
 American counterintelligence transcripts show that the identities of MLLAD and STAR were Theodore Hall and Saville Sax respectively.
 Held suggests that pieces of disinformation in Sudoplatov's memoir in 1994 may have been a reason why the Venona project was declassified in 1995.

 Nonetheless, Sudoplatov also refuted an apocryphal assertion originating from KGB writers, that of the existence of the alleged spy Perseus.
 Sudoplatov stated that Perseus was merely a cover name over multiple identities of Soviet agents or assets.
-The book also confirmed that Julius and Ethel Rosenberg had worked for Soviet intelligence although argued that their role was not very important.
+The book also confirmed that Julius and Ethel Rosenberg had worked for Soviet intelligence although it argued that their role was not very important.